MicrosoftDocs/azure-stack-docs/azure-managed-lustre/overview-amlfs.md

 * How to sign up
 * Support policies

-## Data security for Azure Managed Lustre
+## Data security in Azure Managed Lustre

 All data stored in Azure is encrypted at rest using Microsoft-managed keys by default.
 If you want to manage the keys used to encrypt your data when it's stored in your Azure Managed Lustre cluster, follow the instructions in [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).

 All information in an Azure Managed Lustre file system also is protected by VM host encryption on the managed disks that hold your data, even if you add a customer-managed key for the Lustre disks.
 Adding a customer-managed key gives an extra level of security for customers with high security needs.
 For more information, see [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).

-## Data reesilience in Azure Managed Lustre
+## Data resilience in Azure Managed Lustre

 <!--Source: Azure Managed Lustre system properties - fs-properties.md-->